Soccer and epilepsy - everything you need to know

 Leon Legge - England

-English defender Leon Legge, who currently plays for EFL League 2 team Harrogate Town, has lived with epilepsy since his late teens.
-The player has often spoken about his experiences to raise awareness.
+English defender Leon Legge has lived with epilepsy since his late teens.
+The player has often spoken publicly about his epilepsy to raise awareness.

 Matt Crooks - England